projectara/greybus-spec/source/special.rst

 ..

-After receiving the request, the SVC first checked various sub-states before before starting the activation sequence.
+After receiving the request, the SVC first checked various sub-states before starting the activation sequence.
 If any of these checks failed, the SVC shall signal errors to the AP in the response by setting the response status byte as follows.